spotinst/terraform-provider-spotinst/docs/resources/ocean_ecs_launch_spec.md

     * `num_of_units` - (Required) The number of units to retain as headroom, where each unit has the defined headroom CPU and memory.
     * `cpu_per_unit` - (Optional) Optionally configure the number of CPUs to allocate for each headroom unit.
 CPUs are denoted in CPU units, where 1024 units = 1 vCPU.
     * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MiB) to allocate for each headroom unit.

+* `scheduling_task` - (Optional) Used to define scheduled tasks such as a manual headroom update.
+    * `is_enabled` - (Required) Describes whether the task is enabled.
+When True, the task runs.
+When False, it does not run.
+    * `cron_expression` - (Required) A valid cron expression.
+For example : " * * * * * ".
+The cron job runs in UTC time and is in Unix cron format.
+    * `task_type` - (Required) The activity that you are scheduling.
+Valid values: "manualHeadroomUpdate".
+    * `task_headroom` - (Optional) The config of this scheduled task.
+Depends on the value of taskType.
+        * `num_of_units` - (Required) The number of units to retain as headroom, where each unit has the defined headroom CPU, memory and GPU.
+        * `cpu_per_unit` - (Optional) Optionally configure the number of CPUs to allocate for each headroom unit.
+CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
+        * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MiB) to allocate for each headroom unit.

 <a id="block-devices"></a>
 ## Block Devices